omarreis/ISAPIGate/README.md

 In order to fetch a file, the 1st segment of the path is removed and the *path?querystr* is passed on to the remote host, along with http request headers.
+That includes cookies, authorization and other headers.

-Connection to the remote server uses old style sockets ( WinSock ) Response is progressive ( bytes delivered as received ).
+Connection to the remote server uses old style sockets (WinSock).
+Response is progressive, with bytes delivered as received.

 Project is small: only 2 source files ISAPIGate.dpr and HttpGateUtils.pas